bzigterman/bzigterman.github.io/projects/weather.md

 - 33% humidity
 - 10 mph wind
 - 0% cloud cover
-- 23 AQI 🟩
+- 22 AQI 🟩
-- 0.32 inches of rain and 0.32 inches of snow expected in the next 72 hours
+- 0.4 inches of snow and 0.32 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>